-Access to Covenant Correspondence is restricted to the Bishop and his delegates (including but not limited to the Chancellor, the Director of Faith Formation, the Administrative Assistant for Faith Formation, the Director of Huston Camp and Conference Center and the Archivist/Records Manager).
+Access to Covenant Correspondence is restricted to the Bishop and his delegates (including but not limited to the Chancellor, the Canon for Youth & Young Adults, the Project Coordinator for Youth & Young Adults, the Director of Huston Camp and Conference Center and the Archivist/Records Manager).
 Anyone else, including representatives of civil authorities, will be referred to the Chancellor.